Jindong Wang

 Google scholar | DBLP | Github | Twitter/X | LinkedIn | Zhihu | Bilibili || CV CV (Chinese)

-PhD application: You can either apply for future PhDs or apply for Internship or collaboration.
+PhD and intern application: 2025 fall PhD is fulfilled.
+You can either apply for future PhDs or apply for Internship or collaboration.
 [PhD and interns] [Chinese version]

 Research interest: (See this page for more details)

-- Machine learning: To make ML systems more robust, trustworthy, and responsible.
-Related topics include: robust machine learning, OOD / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications.
+- General ML and AI: To make AI systems more robust, trustworthy, and responsible.
+Key areas: robust machine learning, OOD / domain generalization, transfer learning, semi-supervised learning, federated learning, and related applications.
 These days, I’m particularly interested in ML with foundation models.

 - Philosophy of language models: We mainly focus on understanding the potential and limitation of large foundation models.
 Related topics: LLM evaluation and enhancement, and agent behavior.